textileio/go-threads/db/README.md

 #### Local Event Bus
 This is an internal component not available in the public API.
-Main responsibility: Deliver `format.Node` encoded information of changes done in local commited transactions.
+Main responsibility: Deliver `format.Node` encoded information of changes done in local committed transactions.
 Currently, only to `SingleThreadAdapter` is listening to this bus.